SAMAYV/YelpCamp_Node_JS/readme.md

 Instructions to run the website on a local machine...

-Ensure that you have a Functional Text Editor(Atom,SublimeText,etc.) on your System
+Ensure that you have a Functional Text Editor(Atom,SublimeText,etc.) on your System.

 # Install
 	Install Node